 Candlelight Tour of Stately Oaks Plantation.
 Enjoy a special tour at night as the house is decorated for a Victorian Christmas in early December.

 Christmas with Coca-Cola.
-Savor the season with signature beverages like Gingerbread Coke and Mistletoe Flow starting the Friday after Thanksgiving, snap and share selfies with the Coca‑Cola Polar Bear and Santa Claus using #WOCCHoliday, ooh and ahh over the thousands of holiday lights and larger-than-life ornaments in Pemberton Place, learn the real story behind the Santa Claus image we know and love, originally commissioned by Coca-Cola in the 1930s.
+Savor the season with signature beverages like Coca-Cola North Pole Magic, Coca-Cola Zero Sugar Arctic Chill and Chocolate-Covered Cherry Coke – available in Taste It! for a limited time starting the Friday, November 17, 2017.
+Visitors can snap and share selfies with the Coca‑Cola Polar Bear and Santa Claus, ooh and ahh over the thousands of holiday lights and larger-than-life ornaments in Pemberton Place, learn the real story behind the Santa Claus image we know and love, originally commissioned by Coca-Cola in the 1930s.

 Holiday at the High Artisan Market.
 Meet local artists and shop for the unique gift items including jewelry, textiles, home goods, accessories, and more.
 You’ll be sure to find the best gifts on your Christmas and holiday list at the High Museum of Art.
 FREE entrance to Museum Shop and Market; admission tickets required for exhibitions.